cirving13/haskell-blog/ALGORITHMS/SORTING.md

 ### Quicksort

-So before we implement the Quicksort algorithm in Haskell, let's review on what the algorithm itself is.
-Quicksort is essentially a divide-and-conquer algorithm, which selects a pivot element from the array and partitions the other elements into two sub-arrays, according to whether they are less than or greater than the pivot.
+So before we implement the Quicksort algorithm in Haskell, let's review what the algorithm itself is.
+Quicksort is essentially a divide-and-conquer algorithm, which selects a pivot element from the array and partitions the other elements into two sub-arrays, according to whether they are less than or greater pivot.

 For a clearer undestanding click here: [Quicksort](https://www.geeksforgeeks.org/quick-sort/)